czang97/deltascope_SDS410_2019/README.md

 	- Download all the packages mentioned in `requirements.txt` using pip package installer.
 		- For example in order to install `numpy`, use `pip install numpy`.
 	- Go to the working directory of your deltascope folder, install a local project in "editable" mode.
-		- For example, if you stored your deltascope folder on you desktop, and assume the name of your deltascope name is "deltascope", use
+		- For example, if you stored your deltascope folder on you desktop, and assume the name of your deltascope name is "deltascope"
 		```
 		cd desktop
 		```